netdata/netdata/streaming/README.md

 ### Slave cannot connect to master

 When the slave can't connect to a master for any reason (misconfiguration, networking, firewalls, master down), you will see the following in the slave's `error.log`.

 ```
 ERROR : STREAM_SENDER[HOSTNAME] : Failed to connect to 'MASTER IP', port 'MASTER PORT' (errno 113, No route to host)
 ```

-### Is this a Netdata?
+### 'Is this a Netdata?'

 This question can appear when Netdata starts the stream and receives an unexpected response.
-Between netdata master and slave this error can appear when the master node has SSL activated and the slave tries to connect using plain text.
-You will also receive this message when netdata slave connects with other server that are not netdata.
+This error can appear when the master is using SSL and the slave tries to connect using plain text.
+You will also see this message when Netdata connects to another server that isn't Netdata.
 The complete error message will look like this:

 ```
 ERROR : STREAM_SENDER[SLAVE HOSTNAME] : STREAM SLAVE HOSTNAME [send to MASTER HOSTNAME:MASTER PORT]: server is not replying properly (is it a netdata?).